-Appendix 7 - HBA

-Appendix 19 - Portfolio Governance Group (PGG) TOR

-Appendix 21 - Te Arawa Engagement - RLC Te Arawa Partnerships

-Appendix 22 - Draft Partners Operational Working Group TOR
+8 .
+Appendix 19 - Portfolio Governance Group (PGG) TOR 57(2)(b)(ii) LGOIMA Appendix 21 - Te Arawa Engagement - RLC Te Arawa Partnerships Appendix 22 - Draft Partners Operational Working Group TOR 1.6 Response at EOI Stage

-Appendix 24e - Pukehangi Heights SMP Project Overview

-1.6 Response at EOI Stage

-The extent to which the Proposal supports housing development that is environmentally sustainable including through reduced private vehicle use, lower risks from climate change (such as coastal inundation), and supporting water quality and biodiversity.

-(a) Describe the proximity of the housing development to public transport, both existing and planned (in kilometres).
+The extent to which the Proposal supports housing development that is environmentally sustainable including through reduced private vehicle use, lower risks from climate change (such as coastal inundation), and supporting water quality and biodiversity. (a) Describe the proximity of the housing development to public transport, both existing and planned (in kilometres).

-As the project is within existing areas of Rotorua, there is well established public transport routes and shared paths.
+As the project is located within existing urban areas of Rotorua, there is well established public transport routes and shared paths.
 RLC has budget provided in the 2021 - 2031 LTP to further develop the public transport network and shared paths to ensure growth areas have sufficient access to public transport.
-It is expected that there will be additional bus routes and stops through Pukehangi Heights when housing outcomes have been achieved.
+In the Central area, there has also been a commitment from Bay of Plenty Regional Council to implement a free CBD-orbiter shuttle.